-The District is promoting the planting of rain gardens because they manage stormwater on-site by intercepting and filtering pollutants such as fertilizers and pesticides, and oil and other automobile fluids washed off of impervious surfaces such as roofs, driveways, turf, roads and parking lots.
+The District is promoting rain gardens because they manage stormwater on-site by intercepting and filtering pollutants such as fertilizers, pesticides, oil, and other automobile fluids.
+These pollutants often wash off of impervious surfaces such as roofs, driveways, turf, roads and parking lots.
 In addition, rain gardens:

-- Increase the amount of water filtering into the ground, which recharges local and regional aquifers
+- Increase the amount of water filtering into the ground, which recharges local and regional ground water

 - Help to protect communities from flooding and drainage problems; and